You might be a first-time parent and you are wondering why your child’s sleeping pattern has changed.

 - Consider putting off transitioning to a new bed or toilet training till months later.

 - Re-evaluate your child’s sleep schedule as necessary.
 Children around 2 years of age need to sleep for 11 to 14 hours per day.
-So you can split these number of hours between the naptime and night time.
+So you can split these number of hours between naptime and night time.

 - Generally, two-year-olds take a 2-hour nap between 2:00 pm to 3:00 pm and go to bed at 7:00 pm to 8:00 pm; however, this can vary from household to household.

 - Follow routines by ensuring that bedtime routine and nap time are consistent, no matter what.
 See this sample sleep schedule for 2 year old kids, I am sure you will get some awesome ideas from it!

 - Be calm and consistent in your response to your child’s behavior during the sleep regression period.